mlflow/mlflow/docs/source/model-registry.rst

 Run a MLflow Model from the Model Registry
 ------------------------------------------

-After you have registered an MLflow model, you can run that model using :meth:`~mlflow.sklearn.load_model`.
+After you have registered an MLflow model, you can load to run that model using :meth:`~mlflow.<model_flavor>.load_model`.

 **Load a specific model version**